Insurance Adjusters are not on Your Side

 Of all the unscrupulous tactics employed by insurance companies and adjusters alike, this one is the worst and most egregious.
 Discouraging an injured party from seeking the advice of an attorney is a huge red flag.
 Remarks like this usually mean there is something they are trying to hide.
 Adjusters know that involving an attorney in the claim will likely result in a much higher payout to the injured party.

-At the Dolman Law Group, our attorneys have years of experience in dealing with insurance carriers and the claims adjusters they employ.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, our attorneys have years of experience in dealing with insurance carriers and the claims adjusters they employ.
 We know their tricks and how to best avoid them.
 Most importantly, we know your rights as an injured party and believe that you should too.
-If you or someone you know has been injured in a car accident and are now faced with the daunting task of dealing with insurance Adjusters claiming to be “on your side,” contact the experienced personal injury attorneys at Dolman Law Group.
+If you or someone you know has been injured in a car accident and are now faced with the daunting task of dealing with insurance Adjusters claiming to be “on your side,” contact the experienced personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA.
 We will fight for your rights and work aggressively to get the highest possible settlement for your case.

 Contact our office today for a free case evaluation and consultation: 727-451-6900.
 We handle claims throughout the Tampa Bay are and specifically in the cities of St. Petersburg, Clearwater, Tampa, Pinellas Park, St. Petersburg Beach, Kenneth City, Pinellas Park, Belleair, Seminole, Dunedin, Palm Harbor, Clearwater Beach, Ozona, Safety Harbor, Bradenton and Sarasota.